alfonsodelavega/mortadelo/README.md

 3. Generate Xtext artifacts from .xtext grammar of gdm.lang/src.

 You can run the Xtext editor with the LaunchRuntimeGdmLang.launch run configuration on gdm.lang.parent project.
 On the newly opened Eclipse instance, import the gdm.examples project to see a .gdm example of an online shop.

+## License

+GNU General Public License version 2 or (at your option) any later version.

+See LICENSE and LICENSE.gpl-2.0+ for details.